Skip to main content

 Angular Velocity

 Angular velocity is a measure of how quickly an object rotates around a central point, expressed in radians per second (rad/s).
 It indicates the rate of change of the angular position of the object.
-In circular motion, it is crucial for determining how far the object travels along its circular path over time.
+In the context of circular motion, it is crucial for understanding how fast the object is moving along its circular path.

 Recommended video: